shervinsahba/polybar-vpn-controller/README.md

 - right-click to access an optional rofi menu and select between your favorite locations as well as 35 countries
 - middle-click to copy your public IP address to the clipboard

+### vpn support
-**The stock settings are intended for use with [Mullvad VPN](https://mullvad.net).** The module is scripted to facilitate other VPN's, but compatibility will depend on your VPN's API.
+**The stock settings are intended for use with [Mullvad VPN](https://mullvad.net).**

+The module is scripted to facilitate other VPN's, but compatibility will depend on your VPN's API.
 See the `vpn_module.sh` script user settings to judge whether this code can easily be adapted for your choice of VPN.

+It'd be great to make this module more robust for other VPN's, so please contribute other setups.
 Thanks!

 ![](vpn-module-demo.gif)